 Commemorating Wahat Al Karama, Emirates Post has issued a set of commemorative stamps and a distinguished Souvenir Sheet.

-Price per sheet: 24 AED
+Price per first day cover: 13 AED